Ministry (D.Min.)

 The Doctor of Ministry program requires that students take a minimum of 36 advanced credits beyond the Master of Divinity or its equivalent as well as complete a doctoral thesis/project.
 Twenty-one credits are taken in a required core of courses (12 of these required credits are offered only during two successive January terms, which involves on-campus attendance at two-week-long hybrid courses) and the other 15 credits are in either additional required or elective courses.
 Attendance at the January-session courses in these first two years is required to participate in the degree.
 Normally, the degree requires not less than two and no more than six years to complete.

-Additionally, before completing 18 credit hours of studies and prior to proposing their thesis/project proposal, students must submit two research papers for Research Readiness Review (RRR).
-Ordinarily, students request a RRR from two different Doctor of Ministry faculty, for two different Doctor of Ministry courses.
-At least one satisfactory RRR is required before moving to the thesis/project proposal stage.
+Additionally, before completing 18 credit hours of studies and before proposing their thesis/project proposal, students must submit one research paper for Research Readiness Review (RRR).
+Ordinarily, students request the RRR from a Doctor of Ministry faculty member for a Doctor of Ministry course.
+A satisfactory RRR is required before the thesis/project proposal stage.

 All D.Min. students are required to register for the doctoral mentoring seminar (ZZGR 8060) each fall and spring semester after coursework is completed and up to and including the semester in which the student graduates.